In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 Tomatillos may look like green tomatoes and their name in Spanish translates to “little tomato”, but they are actually not tomatoes.
 They are a fruit and a part of the nightshade family, like tomatoes, but from a different plant.
 The flavors differ as well.

 Tomatillos are less sweet, more acidic and texturally denser than tomatoes.
-They are often used in salsas, vinaigrettes, and sauces.
+Tomatillos are often used in salsas, vinaigrettes, and sauces.
 By adding tomatillos to the hot sauce, they give it a tangy, fresh flavor.

 Jalapeños are a mild to moderate pepper compared to others, so keep the seeds in the recipe.
 Jalapeño seeds are what makes them extra hot and is the most important ingredient in this recipe.